Monday, September 2, 2019

 Strawberry Preserves

-Summer is quickly turning to fall, but I’m just not ready for the change of seasons.
-I'm still focused on this summer’s project, a mid-century inspired doll quilt that features a vintage embroidered strawberry.
+Summer may be drawing to a close, but I'm just not ready for the change of seasons.
+I'm still focused on this summer's project, a mid-century inspired doll quilt that features a vintage embroidered strawberry.
 Perhaps you remember it from here.

 The top itself was finished years ago but got set aside when I gave up doing handwork.
 What a shame, I thought, to leave something like this half-done.
-Apparently, my friend Ruth agreed because when I finally showed it to her (nine years later) she offered to quilt and bind it for me.
+Apparently, my friend, Ruth agreed because when I finally brought it out to show her, she offered to finish it for me!

-As it turned out, making this quilt was a perfect way to preserve that vintage strawberry.
+As it turns out, making a doll quilt was the perfect way to preserve that vintage embroidery.
 Thank you to Vicki Haninger for her inspiration and to Ruth, of course, for seeing the project to fruition.
 I couldn't be happier with the result!

 Strawberry Preserves